-I will send you corn, wine, and oil.
+I will send you grain, wine, and oil.
 You will be satisfied.

 I will not make you again

 an object of scorn among the nations,

 20 I will remove far from you the northern foe,

-20 and I will drive it into a land barren and desolate,
+and I will drive it into a land barren and desolate,

 its front into the eastern sea,

 and its rear to the western sea.

 And from it a stench will arise.

-And from it a stench will arise.

 He has done great things!

 21 Fear not, land, exult.

 Rejoice for the LORD has done great things!

 22 Fear not, animals of the field.

 For the pastures of the wilderness are putting forth

 new grass,

 for the trees bear their fruit,

 fig tree and vine yield full harvest.

 23 Be glad, then, children of Zion,

 and rejoice in the LORD your God,

-for he has given you the early rain in just measure,

-and poured down upon you the winter rain,
+for he has given you the early rain in just measure, and poured down upon you the winter rain,

 and sent the latter rain as before.

 24 The threshing floors will be full of grain,

-and the vats will overflow with new wine and oil.
+24 and the vats will overflow with new wine and oil.

+and the vals will overhow with new white and on.

 25 I will repay you for the years

-20 which the swarming locust has eaten.
+which the swarming locust has eaten.

 The hopping, the destroying, and the cutting locusts,

 my great army which I sent among you,

 and my people will never again be put to shame.

 26 You will eat your food and be satisfied,

-20 and praise the name of the LORD your God,
+and praise the name of the LORD your God,

 who has dealt so wonderfully by you,

 27 and you will know that I am in the midst of Israel,

-L1 that I am the LORD your God and none else,
+that I am the LORD your God and none else,

-that I all the LOKD your Gou and home else,